MegzKay/ReactJS/README.md

-## INSTALLATION INSTRUCTIONS FOR ReactJS
+## Installation instructions for ReactJS
-These are installation instructions on how to setup ReactJS.
+These are installation instructions on how to setup ReactJS for a test setup.
 Majority of the instructions come from tutorialspoint.
 Other instructions came from me searching through Github and Stack Overflow

 ### Install Atom